ElmerKao/Stuff/PowerShell Scripts/README.md

-This Files are some stuff with Powershell i do in windows
+This Files are some stuff with Powershell I do for Windows

 - Each name of file explains what it does beacuse they aren't much complex